Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 My unit didn’t come with a cable, however, I had plenty lying around as the ViBE is driven with a micro USB cable.
 Vortex assured me that a goodies box does come with the ViBE that includes a cable.
 This omission can be attributed to the fact that this was a replacement unit due to my first being posted to the wrong country, never to be seen again.

-Vortex have also upped their switch selection for the ViBE.
+Vortex has also upped its switch selection for the ViBE.
 It’s entirely possible to get silent black, silent red, and silver switches.

 On-board programming makes its return and like usual can be saved onto three different layers.
 While not fully programmable, most key positions can be switched.